Decoherence and Probability: Recapitulation and Outlook

 \section{Recapitulation and Outlook}

-Let us return to the original dialectic with which we started our analysis of probably and decoherence.
-Recall, in particular, that the arguments of \cite{dawid:2015} that a certain package of interpretative moves concerning probability and the quantum formalism leads to an incoherent conclusion.
+Let us return to the original dialectic with which we started our analysis of probability and decoherence.
+Recall, in particular, that the arguments of \cite{dawid:2015} were that a certain package of interpretative moves concerning probability and the quantum formalism leads to an incoherent conclusion.
 The foregoing analysis allows us to consider the contraposition this argument.
-That is, we have now established a plausible framework for the analysis of classical and quantum probability within which any coherent interpretation must be expected to operate.
+That is, we have sought to establish a framework for the analysis of classical and quantum probability within which any coherent interpretation must be expected to operate.

 On our analysis, an account of the role of probability in quantum mechanics can most plausibly play out in only one of two ways.
 First, probability can be introduced as a fully formed classical probability in connection with an extra posit such as collapse, hidden variables, or observers.
 Second, one can abstain from extra posits, and establish the probabilistic nature of quantum mechanics as an approximate, emergent concept.
 In the latter case, there is no plausible way to avoid adding to pure wave mechanics a partial interpretation in terms of possibility weightings.
 In particular, there is no way to understand decoherence in general, or the suppression of small amplitudes in particular, absent a partially interpreted structure that weights possibilities.
 The requirement for such a partial interpretation does not render the Many Worlds interpretation incoherent in itself.
 It does, however, place strong constraints upon the way in which such an interpretation can be packaged together with an approach to probability and possibility.
 In particular, it shows that there is no coherent prospect for an interpretational package that seeks to combine an entirely non-probabilistic account of the emergence of `words' with a post-decoherence decision theoretic derivation of probability.
 In this sense the claims of \cite{dawid:2015} can be understood to be vindicated against those of \cite{Saunders:2021} and \cite{franklin:2023}.